CMAH: Implications for pathogenicity

 The loss of Neu5Gc in humans may have contributed to resistance to generalist pathogens and increased pathogenicity of human-specific pathogens.
 Human-specific cholera, which employs host sialic acids to trigger a gastrointestinal response, preferentially uses Neu5Ac and is inhibited by Neu5Gc.
+Many pathogen binding mechanisms rely on sialic acids (and thus Neu5Gc) present at the terminal end of membrane-bound vertebrate glycans and glycoproteins.
+Among these are the "H" (hemagglutanin) in influenza strains, the glycosylated spike protein σ1 in Reoviridae, the penton capsomere in Adenovirus, and others.

 Nonfunctionialization of CMAH has made humans more susceptible to some viruses by decreasing sialic acid diversity.
 Viruses that bind to Neu5Ac before entering the cell are enhanced by the high density of Neu5Ac, which would be reduced if other sialic acids were present on human cell membranes.
 For example, the most serious form of malaria in humans, P. falciparum, binds to Neu5Ac on the membrane of red blood cells.

 In contrast to these negative effects, losing CMAH should actually protect humans against any pathogen that targets Neu5Gc, such as those that cause diarrheal diseases in livestock, E. coli K99, transmissible gastroenteritis coronavirus (TGEV), and simian virus 40 (SV40).